mitogen-hq/mitogen/docs/howitworks.rst

 Latch.get()
 ~~~~~~~~~~~

-:py:meth:`mitogen.core.Latch.get` is far more fiddly, as there are a variety of
+:py:meth:`Latch.get` is far more intricate, as there are many outcomes to
-outcomes to handle.
-Queue ordering is strictly first-in first-out, and the
+handle.
+Queue ordering is strictly first-in first-out, and threads always
-first thread to attempt to retrieve an item always receives the first available
-item.
+receive items in the order they are requested, as they become available.

 **1. Non-empty, No Waiters, No sleep**
     On entry `lock` is taken, and if `queue` is non-empty, and `sleeping` is
     empty, it is safe to return `queue`'s first item without blocking.

-**2. Non-empty, Waiters Present, Sleep**
+**2. Non-empty, Waiters Present, Queue > Waiters, No sleep**
+    When `sleeping` is non-empty but there are more items than sleeping
+    threads, it is safe to pop `queue[len(sleeping)]` without blocking.

+**3. Non-empty, Waiters Present, Queue <= Waiters**
-    In this case `sleeping` is non-empty, and it is not safe to pop the item
+    In this case `sleeping` is non-empty and there are no surplus items.
+It is
-    even though we are holding `lock`, as it would bump the calling thread to
+    not safe to pop any item even though we are holding `lock`, as it would
-    the front of the line, starving any sleeping thread of their item, since a
+    starve waking threads of their position in favour of the calling thread,
-    race exists between a thread waking from :py:func:`select.select` and
+    since scheduling uncertainty exists between a thread waking from
-    re-acquiring `lock`.
+    :py:func:`select.select` and re-acquiring `lock`.

     This avoids the need for a retry loop for waking threads, and a thread
     being continually re-woken to discover `queue` drained by a thread that
     never slept.

-**3. Sleep**
+**4. Sleep**
-    Since `queue` was empty, or `sleeping` was non-empty, the thread adds its
+    Since no surplus items existed, the thread adds its socket to `sleeping`
-    socket to `sleeping` before releasing `lock`, and sleeping in
+    before releasing `lock`, and sleeping in :py:func:`select.select` waiting
-    :py:func:`select.select` waiting for a write from
+    for timeout, or a write from :py:meth:`Latch.put` or
-    :py:meth:`mitogen.core.Latch.put`.
+    :py:meth:`Latch.close`.

-**4. Wake, Non-empty**
+**5. Wake, Non-empty**
-    On wake it re-acquires `lock`, removes itself from `sleeping`, throws
-    :py:class:`mitogen.core.TimeoutError` if no byte was written, decrements
-    `waking`,  then pops and returns the first item in `queue` that is
-    guaranteed to exist.
+    On wake `lock` is re-acquired, the socket is removed from `sleeping` after
+    noting its index, and :py:class:`TimeoutError` is thrown if `waking`
+    indicates :py:meth:`Latch.put()` nor :py:meth:`Latch.close` have yet to
+    send a wake byte to that index.
+The byte is then read off,
+    :py:class:`LatchError` is thrown if `closed` is :py:data:`True`, otherwise
+    the queue item corresponding to the thread's index is popped and returned.

-    It is paramount that in every case, if :py:func:`select.select` indicates a
+    It is paramount that in every case, if a byte was written to the socket,
-    byte was written to the socket, that the byte is read away.
-The socket is
+    that the byte is read away.
+The socket is reused by subsequent latches
-    reused by subsequent latches sleeping on the same thread, and unexpected
+    sleeping on the same thread, and unexpected wakeups are triggered if
-    wakeups are triggered if extraneous data remains buffered on the socket.
+    extraneous data remains buffered on the socket.

+    It is also necessary to favour the synchronized `waking` variable over the
+    return value of :py:func:`select.select`, as scheduling uncertainty
+    introduces a race between the select timing out, and :py:meth:`Latch.put()`
+    or :py:meth:`Latch.close` writing a wake byte before :py:meth:`Latch.get`
+    has re-acquired `lock`.

 .. rubric:: Footnotes